-Many organisations want to become more adaptive and to embed an ‘agile’ culture and this relies on effective decision making occurring at all layers within the organisation.
+Many organisations want to become more adaptive and to embed an ‘agile’ culture.
+This relies on effective decision-making at all layers within the organisation.

-A broad spectrum of skills underpin good decision-making including the ability to ‘cut through’ by analysing, verifying and clarifying.
-Imagining, perceiving and collaborating are core skills and synthesising, prioritising, planning and communicating are essential elements of good decision making.
+A broad spectrum of skills underpin good decision-making including the ability to ‘cut through’ by: analysing, verifying and clarifying.
+Imagining, perceiving and collaborating are core skills.
+While synthesising, prioritising, planning and communicating are the essential elements of good decision making.

-Many of these skills are considered ‘critical thinking’ skills and not surprisingly, it is usually the executive leaders within the organisation who have honed these skills through intuition and experience.
+Many of these skills are considered ‘Critical Thinking’ skills.
+Not surprisingly, it is usually the executive leaders within the organisation who have honed these skills through intuition and experience.

-The opportunity is to build these skills across the organisation more broadly as “a company’s strategy is the sum of decisions it effectively makes and executes over time” and this needs to happen at all layers on a day-day basis, not just for the executive-led decisions.
+There is a need to build these skills across the organisation more broadly.
+After all, “a company’s strategy is the sum of decisions it effectively makes and executes over time”.
+This needs to happen at all layers on a day-to-day basis, not just for the executive-led decisions.

 Recently we have been asked the following questions:

-Janellis have an Executive Decision Support Tool that has been used for over ten years for senior leaders to navigate through some of their most complex challenges.
-Most teams like the simplicity and structure but others don’t like the words ‘tool’, process or framework as they feel as though they already have enough of these within their organisation.
+Janellis has developed a Decision Support Tool.
+For more than ten years, senior leaders have used the tool to navigate through some of their most complex challenges.
+Most teams like the simplicity and structure but others don’t like the words ‘tool’, process or framework as they feel they already have enough of these within their organisation.

-For those who don’t want another framework or ‘tool’ we have summarised the ten key questions that drive better decision making.
-These questions assume that this is being done on an individual basis or that someone is leading the discussion with the right people already in the room.
-The questions are:
+For those who don’t want another framework or ‘tool’ we have summarised the ten key questions that drive better decision-making.
+These questions assume that an individual is making a decision or leading the discussion with the right people present.

 - What are the facts?